Mozart's

 an outstanding technique.

-has no haste, but depth and calmness when demanded and lightness in
+mature interpretation has no haste, but depth and calmness when demanded

 This not only proves Gerard Poulet's musicianship but also the excellent